 Sushma Shakya is a visual artist from Patan, Nepal.
 She primarily works on printmaking, painting, illustrations, video art and installations.
 She finished her Master’s Degree in Printmaking from Tribhuvan University Kathmandu Nepal.
 She has held many exhibitions in Nepal and abroad: Indonesia, China, Japan, Canada, The United States, Australia, Sweden, India and Bangladesh.
 She has also received the Australian Himalayan Foundation (AHF) art award in 2009.
 Special Award on Contemporary Sculpture,” from The National Exhibition of Fine Arts, and, “Special Award on Woodcut 2013,” from The Nepal Academy of Fine Arts.

 Sushma’s second solo exhibition titled, “Chaitya,” was held in 2010 at Siddhartha Art Gallery.
 As a conceptual artist, she lets the concept lead her to the necessary medium in which to communicate the most effectively.
 Although her work is diverse, there is a pervasive philosophy of achieving balance in life; Sushma requests her audience to question the causes of imbalance.

-The main influence in Umesh’s artwork stems from Mithila and Ancient Egyptian Art.
+The main influence of Umesh’s artwork stems from Mithila and Ancient Egyptian Art.
 He traces these art forms from his childhood and ancestors.
-The uses of forms and lines are inspires to express his own ideas.
+The uses of forms and lines are inspired to express his own ideas.
 Using a combination of the art forms of his ancestors and the modern art in which he has been trained.
-He is depicting everyday life in the 21th century.
+He is depicting everyday life in the 21st century.